nestal/BrightFuture/README.md

 As this library is developed as a polyfill for [`std::experimental::future`](http://en.cppreference.com/w/cpp/experimental/future), it has the following goals:

+*   Portable:
 	*   Using only existing standard C++ concurrency facilities.
-*   Easy to deploy to existing C++ projects.
-*   Small, single header only.
 	*   Works with common multi-threaded frameworks like boost::asio and Qt.
+*   Small:
+	*   Single header only.
+Easy to deploy to existing C++ projects.
 *   Extensible to any other multi-threaded frameworks.
 *   Use an interfere similar to the upcoming Concurrency TS for easy migration.